 There’s also way more to tomato-vodka’s potential than just as a coating for pasta.
 Plop it on a pie with greens and sharp cheese for a pizza with extra bite and zest to it.
 Get the Pizza with Vodka Sauce, Parmesan and Arugula recipe.

-Alcohol can even add its magic to sweet dessert sauces, helping fruit and spice flavors reach new heights.
-Here, it adds extra depth to the cherry-vanilla-vodka compote that’s served alongside this rich ganache tart.
+Alcohol can even add its magic to sweet dessert sauces, helping fruit and spice flavors reach new heights (no surprise to any bananas Foster fans, though there it’s rum).
+Here, vodka adds extra depth to the cherry-vanilla compote that’s served alongside this rich ganache tart.
 Get our Chocolate Ganache Tart recipe.